-2) Number of Licenses Renewed (Individuals)
+2. Number of Licenses Renewed (Individuals)

-Short Definition: The number of licensed individuals who held licenses previously and renewed their license during the current reporting period.
+Short Definition: The number of licensed individuals who renewed their license during the reporting period for the current fiscal year.

 Purpose/Importance: Licensure renewal is intended to ensure that persons who want to continue to practice in their respective profession satisfy current legal standards established by statute and rule for professional education and practice.
 This measure is intended to show the number of license renewals that were issued during the reporting period to individuals who currently held a valid license.